gabrielemarra/Santorini-OnlineBoardGame/README.md

-# Board Game - Software Engineering Project
+# Santorini Online Board Game - Software Engineering 1 Project

 This game was developed as a computer game for the final examination of the Software engineering course at Politecnico di Milano (A.Y.
 2019/2020) - Bachelor of Science thesis project.
 <br>